 For those of you who prefer to take it a little bit slower in the tracks, underwear with a mix of polyester and wool is a great option.
-Wool doesn’t transport moisture as well as polyester but has very good thermal properties, making the combination of polyester and wool the perfect choice for low-intensity workouts in cold temperatures.
+Wool doesn’t provide as efficient moisture transport as polyester but has very good thermal properties, making the combination of polyester and wool the perfect choice for low-intensity workouts in low temperatures.

-Remember that it’s better to wear thinner clothes in multiple layers.
-This creates layers of air between garments and provides more warmth than one thick garment.
+Remember that it’s always better to buy thinner clothes and wear multiple layers.
+This creates layers of air in between the garments that provide more warmth than one thick garment.
 And if it gets too hot, you can easily remove a layer.

 No matter how many layers you wear, it’s always important that the clothes are not too loose.
-Tight, form-fitting layers keep you warm and increase your mobility.
+Tight, form-fitting garments keep you warm and increase your mobility.
 Furthermore, tight clothes eliminate the risk for your poles to get stuck in flapping pants.
 By dressing optimally all the way from the inside out you will stay both warm and dry, allowing you to perform better and work out longer.
 Happy skiing!